A PhD program typically takes four to seven years, but a variety of factors can impact that timeline.

 For universities that reduce the teaching or research load that students have as part of their assistantship, times to completion tend to improve.
 Humanities students at Princeton University began finishing their degree in 6.4 years (compared to 7.5 years) thanks to the institution's financial support and the reduced number of classes students taught [3].

 Doctoral students tend to be older.
-Graduate students pursuing a PhD in science or engineering were an average of 31.6 years old by the time they earned their degree in 2016, according to the National Science Foundation [4].
+On average, doctoral recipients were 31.4 at the time of receiving their degree in 2023.
+Graduates in the humanities tend to be older: Graduate students pursuing a PhD in science or engineering were an average of 30.7 years old by the time they earned their degree, while non-science and engineering graduates were 35.8 years on average, according to the National Science Foundation [1].
 In effect, some PhD students may have competing obligations, such as family.
 If a student’s funding has run out, and they have to find full-time work, it also may affect the time they can dedicate to writing their dissertation.

 People pursue PhDs for various reasons: Some want a job that requires the degree, such as teaching at a university, while others want the challenges or intellectual engagement that a graduate program offers.
 Identifying why you want to earn a PhD can help indicate whether it’s your best choice.